tidbyt/community/apps/flags/README.md

 ## Potential Future Improvements

+- [x] Add option to show country name.
+- [x] Some flags that use the color black can blend in with the Tidbyt screen.
+Potentially add a background color flags with this issue or even all flags.
 - [ ] Could add other types of flags.
 States, territories, schools, etc.
-- [x] Some flags that use the color black can blend in with the Tidbyt screen.
-Potentially add a background color flags with this issue or even all flags.
 - [ ] Update flags, names, and codes as those change over time.
 - [ ] Allow user to select a flag style option - waving or flat.